 Fee and commission income is recognized on an accrual basis as it is earned.
+Dividend income is recognized in the statement of income as part of income when the group's right to receive payments is established.

 p) Income taxes